1. LAWS OF THE GAME

 The Tournament Director reserves the right to reassign teams to the Quarter-Final & Semi-Final to avoid teams who have advanced into those rounds from playing against a team they have already played in the preliminary rounds.
 Match-ups will be at the discretion of the Tournament Director and cannot be negotiated.

-- U8 and U9/U10 Academy players will each receive a participation award.
+- U9/U10 Academy players will each receive a participation award.

 12. DOGS / PETS